JackMorre/fed-group-challenge/README.md

 ## Support

 Your trainer will act as your Team Leader's Manager during this project and will support each team with any queries

+## How to start

+Fork and clone this repo and make your changes, elect a member of the team to do this. when you have